Avoidant personality disorder is when people feel inadequate and are extremely sensitive to what others think about them.

 The main form of treatment for avoidant personality disorder is long-term psychological therapy such as psychodynamic therapy and cognitive behavioural therapy (CBT).
 Interpersonal therapy (IPT) is also used.

 Not sure what to do next?

-If you or someone you know are finding it difficult to manage mental health issues, try healthdirect’s Symptom checker and get advice on when to seek professional help.
+If you or someone you know are finding it difficult to manage mental health issues, try the healthdirect Symptom Checker and get advice on when to seek professional help.

-The Symptom checker guides you to the next appropriate healthcare steps, whether it’s self-care, talking to a health professional, going to a hospital or calling triple zero (000).
+The healthdirect Symptom Checker guides you to the next appropriate healthcare steps, whether it’s self-care, talking to a health professional, going to a hospital or calling triple zero (000).